 But is it worth upgrading, or should you stick with your 4S and find a new, cheaper SIM-only deal that can replace the contract?
 Similarly, for those who are tempted to buy an Apple smartphone for the first time but are put off by the iPhone 5S's high price tag, is it worth seeking a cheap 4S, or adding a little colour to your life with a 5C?

-To date, at least nine million new iPhone 5S and 5C devices have been sold, underlining the huge demand for the new phones.
+At least nine million new iPhone 5S and 5C devices were sold over the opening weekend, underlining the huge demand for the new phones.
 However, Apple has not broken down these figures into the two phones, so it is unclear just how popular the 5C is proving.
 Given the rampant demand for the 5S at launch, it may be fair to say it has been somewhat overlooked by the buying public.

 Design and build